 The Barnard College Kosher Dining Plan provides kosher 3 meals a day, 7 days a week.
 High quality food, including freshly-made pizza and a great salad bar, is conveniently located in Barnard's main dining facility, Hewitt Hall.
 Both Barnard and Columbia students can enjoy their meals in comfort with the rest of the student population.
 The Kosher dining plan is strictly supervised k'halakhah by the Columbia/Barnard Hillel Rabbi.
 Additionally, the Barnard Kosher Dining Plan provides a homey atmosphere for Shabbat, Yom Tov and other festive occasions.
 For more information, please contact Barnard Dining Services.

 Yes!
-You can change your Dining Plan from January 18 through February 1, 2013.
-You are required to submit the online change form available on the Dining website, available during those dates.
+You can change your Dining Plan from Jan 10th-Jan 24th, 2017.
+You are required to submit the online change form here, available during those dates.

 Please note: There is a $25 fee to change Dining Plans.
 We are unable to accept cancellations of Dining Plans or offer refunds.